The Settings module allows you to configure the organisation-wide settings for the contact centre.

 Select a Security Level between 1 and 4.
 See Password Complexity for more details.

 Enter a number that sets how many failed login attempts are allowed before an account is disabled

 Enter 0 to disable this function

 Allow Multiple Workspace Logins

-Enables multiple users to log in to the Workspace1 using the same user details, or one user can log in from multiple locations
+Enables multiple users to log in to the Workspace using the same user details, or one user can log in from multiple locations

-This will reduce the ability to audit who does what on the system
+This will reduce the ability to audit who performs actions on the system

 Password Security Levels

 The Password Security Level is used to define how many groups, as described below, need to be present in a password.
 The higher the number, the less guessable (and therefore, the more secure) the password.